 Transforming our Site for our 125th Anniversary

-This major programme of investment will ensure that our students’ experience is second to none.
+This major programme of investment will enhance greatly our future students’ experience at St Hilda's College.

 The two phases of our planned building programme will ensure that St Hilda’s students and Fellows can flourish in the best possible academic environment.
 Across two sites, three distinctive new buildings will transform our College environment by providing: